Edward Olivares Player Props: Royals vs. Angels

-The Kansas City Royals, including Edward Olivares (.421 on-base percentage in past 10 games, 100 points above season-long percentage), battle starting pitcher Griffin Canning and the Los Angeles Angels at Kauffman Stadium, Saturday at 4:10 PM ET.
+Edward Olivares -- hitting .351 in his past 10 games -- will be in action for the Kansas City Royals against the Los Angeles Angels, with Tyler Anderson on the mound, on June 18 at 2:10 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Angels.
+He had a one-hit showing in his last game (1-for-5) against the Angels.

 Edward Olivares Game Info & Props vs. the Angels